 Key Staff for SEND Miss Jayne Edwards SENDCo (Special Educational Needs & Disability Coordinator), Specialist Leader in Education for SEND and Early Years SEN Specialist

-We work closely with the SEN team at Worcestershire, Babcock Prime and various other agencies.
+We work closely with the SEN team at Worcestershire Children First, SEN Services and various other agencies.
 More information can be found by clicking on the local offer link: